jacobwgillespie/tf/README.md

 `tf` will print an error if it is unable to find a `.terraform-version` file.
 To set the default Terraform version, create a `.terraform-version` file in your home directory, then all directories underneath will default to your specified version.

+### How It Works

+`tf` is a simple wrapper around Terraform that executes the version of the Terraform CLI specified in the nearest `.terraform-version` file.
+Specifically, it:

+1. Looks for the nearest `.terraform-version` file, starting in the current working directory and scanning up the file tree.
+2. Downloads the specified version to `~/.tf/terraform-VERSION` if not already downloaded using [tfinstall](github.com/hashicorp/terraform-exec)
+3. Execs that binary with all passed environment and CLI arguments.

 ## License

 MIT License, see `LICENSE`